 ✅ Related tutorial: What is the stitch length and how to adjust it for different fabrics

-Making a stopper and attaching it to the piece of the shelf liner.
+STEP 3 Making a stopper and attaching it to the shelf liner

 This part is not really essential but the pad works better with it.